 Peyton Manning’s struggles were not only physical but mental as well.
 Due to his many health issues and physical appearance, he was often bullied by other kids and called names.
 Through it all, he followed his dream to play football, which led him all the way to the NFL.
 Read the full story.

 Peyton Manning Children’s Hospital

 As a way of giving back, Manning teamed up with St Vincent’s Children’s Hospital in Indiana as an active participant in fundraising.
 In 2007 St. Vincent’s Children’s Hospital changed its name to reflect the biggest benefactor and became Peyton Manning Children’s Hospital at St. Vincent.
 The hospital includes The Pediatric Craniofacial Center, which provides diagnosis, treatment, and support for children who suffer from disorders or deformities to the head and face.

 The Pediatric Craniofacial Center at Peyton Manning Children’s Hospital at St. Vincent provides diagnosis and treatment for more than 60 disorders or deformities in which cosmetic and functional improvement would benefit the patient.

-As orthodontic specialists who specialize in the growth and development of the upper and lower jaw, Alizadeh and Schreiner Orthodontics in Chesterfield MO has treated patients with cleft palate and cleft lip problems.
+As orthodontic specialists who specialize in the growth and development of the upper and lower jaw, Alizadeh & Schreiner Orthodontics in Chesterfield, MO, has treated patients with cleft palate and cleft lip problems.
 For more information about our orthodontic services, contact our office for a complimentary evaluation to determine the best course of treatment to treat the specialized needs of a cleft palate patient.